Assia Khalfaoui

 Assia Khalfaoui (born 24 March 2001) is a French rugby union player.
 She plays for the France women's national rugby union team and Stade Bordelais as a prop forward.

 Personal life

 She was born in Pont-du-Casse in the Lot-et-Garonne department in south-western France.
 She signed for Stade Bordelais aged 18 after playing initially for SU Agen Lot-et-Garonne.

 Career

-She made her international debut for France on the 27 March, 2022 in Grenoble, in a 39-6 French victory against Italy.
-She was named in France's team for the delayed 2021 Rugby World Cup in New Zealand.
+She made her international debut for France on 27 March 2022 in Grenoble, in a 39-6 French victory against Italy.
+She was named in France's team for the 2021 Rugby World Cup in New Zealand, which was delayed by one year due to the COVID-19 pandemic.

+On 2 August 2025, she was selected in the French side to the Women's Rugby World Cup in England.